 Anime & Manga

-- How Orihime's power works: She heals wounds and stops attacks by rejecting that they had ever happened.
+- In Bleach, this is how Orihime's power works: She heals wounds and stops attacks by rejecting that they had ever happened.

 - All of Tengen Toppa Gurren Lagann because this is how spiral power works.
 Kamina invokes this.